Saint-Denys-du-Saint-Sacrement: Interior

-Art and Decoration
+Art and decoration

-The dome of the choir displays a painting depicting "The Eternal Father, Christ and the Virgin", by Alexandre-Denis Abel de Pujol (1787-1861).
+The dome of the choir displays the painting The Eternal Father, Christ and the Virgin, by Abel de Pujol (1787–1861).
 Pujol was a student Jacques-Louis David and received the Prize of Rome in 1811.
 He participated in the decoration of the Louvre, the Palais Brongniart and the Château de Fontainebleau.

-The decoration of the choir includes a trompe-l'oeil painting imitating a sculptured frieze depicting "Saint Denys preaching to the Gauls", also by Pujol.
-Pujol expressed his admiration for Michelangelo and the Italian Renaissance in the large, expressive figures and their costumes.The altar of the church is a modern work (1995) by sculptor Marc Couturier.
+The decoration of the choir includes a trompe-l'oeil painting imitating a sculptured frieze depicting Saint Denys preaching to the Gauls, also by Pujol.
+Pujol expressed his admiration for Michelangelo and the Italian Renaissance in the large, expressive figures and their costumes.
+The altar of the church is a modern work (1995) by sculptor Marc Couturier.